 It is better to freeze the cake than to refrigerate it.
 The fridge dries the cake, but if you have to, then please follow the steps mentioned below:

-Unfrosted cake and cupcakes can be stored in an airtight container at the kitchen counter at a cold temperature for two days.
+Unfrosted cakes and cupcakes can be stored in an airtight container at the kitchen counter at a cold temperature for two days.

-Frosted cake and cupcakes can be left in a cool place for up to 4 hours.
+Frosted cakes and cupcakes can be left in a cool place for up to 4 hours.

 To refrigerate unfrosted cakes and cupcakes, wrap them with plastic wrap, place them in a Ziploc bag or plastic container, and refrigerate for up to 5 days.

 To refrigerate frosted cakes and cupcakes, place them in the fridge for 15 minutes; this will allow the frosting to firm.
 Wrap them with plastic wrap, place them in a Ziploc bag, and refrigerate them for up to 3 days.

 You can freeze frosted and unfrosted cakes and cupcakes by wrapping them with plastic wrap and then placing them in a Ziploc bag.
 Freeze for up to 2 months.
 To thaw the frosted and unfrosted cake, put them in the fridge overnight while still wrapped.
 Place them later on a kitchen counter for a few minutes and then serve.

-If you don’t have a Ziplock bag or a container big enough for your cake, then wrap the cake twice with wax or parchment paper, cover with aluminum foil, ensure the wrap is tight,, and then freeze.
+If you don’t have a Ziplock bag or a container big enough for your cake, then wrap it twice with wax or parchment paper, cover it with aluminum foil, ensure the wrap is tight, and then freeze.

-If you plan to frost the cakes the next day, then place the cream cheese frosting in a plastic container and refrigerate.
+If you plan to frost the cakes the next day, place the cream cheese frosting in a plastic container and refrigerate.
 It can stay in the fridge for up to 3 days.
 To use refrigerated frosting, put it on the kitchen counter for a few minutes and then give it a quick whisk/beat and use it to frost the cake.